-Trade-off is that these shoes don’t offer a ton of protection, especially for those not used to minimal shoes.
+The trade-off is that these shoes don’t offer a ton of protection, especially for those not used to minimal shoes.
 But if you are, these are definitely well worth it.
 And speaking of minimal shoes, if you love going barefoot a lot of places and want something to give you as much ground feel as possible.
-Check out this shoes listed below.
+Check out the shoes listed below.

-These are my everyday shoes and occasionally can be my hiking shoes on day-trips.
-They’re super lightweight, packable, really comfortable and provide great ground feel while still offering some protection.
+These are my everyday shoes and occasionally can be my hiking shoes on day trips.
+They’re super lightweight, packable, really comfortable, and provide a great ground feel while still offering some protection.
 But if you’re not familiar with near barefoot shoes and enjoy a lot of protection while hiking, avoid these.

 If you still really want a complete boot for hiking while still being minimalist.
 Check out Lem’s Boulder Boot.
 It’s lightweight, zero drop that offers the stability of a normal hiking boot.
 They don’t have the best grip in the world, but they’re super comfortable and can pack down really well.
 They also look pretty damn sweet.